It’s time once again for Pomp and Circumstance.

 Life isn’t one big success after another.
 Nor is it one continuous string of failures.
 It has valleys and it has peaks.
 You can’t have flowers without rain.
 You can’t have love without pain.
 You can’t have success without failure.
 Keep in mind as long as you breath there is a tomorrow.
 There is always a morning after.

-I said that’s life (that’s life) and as funny as it may seem
+I said that’s life (that’s life) and as funny as it may sound

 Some people get their kicks stompin’ on a dream